nats-io/nats.deno/README.md

 simply a function that handles the type of authentication specified.

-Setting the `user`/`pass` or `token` options, simply initializes an `Authenticator` sets the username/password.
+Setting the `user`/`pass` or `token` options, simply initializes an `Authenticator` and sets the username/password.
 NKeys and JWT authentication are more complex, as they cryptographically respond to a server challenge.

 Because nkey and JWT authentication may require reading data from a file or